Sandy Jenkins, a controller, stole $16 million from the Collin Street Bakery. You read that right. A bakery.

 Here’s an example of his method: Jenkins would print a check to his personal credit card company, but he would void the check in the accounting system.
 (He still had the printed check.)
 Then, he would generate a second check for the same amount to a legitimate vendor, but the second check was never mailed.
 Next, Jenkins would send the first check to his credit card company.

 The result: Jenkins’ credit card was paid, but the general ledger reflected a payment to an appropriate vendor.

 No one was comparing the cleared check payees to the general ledger.
-(The Collin Street Bakery is not the only business that has suffered from this type of fraud; see my previous article titled Fraudsters Writing Checks to Themselves.
-And another article tells other ways employees steal without being on the signature card.)
+(The Collin Street Bakery is not the only business that has suffered from this type of fraud; see my previous article titled Fraudsters Writing Checks to Themselves.)

 Someone other than those who create checks should reconcile the bank statements to the general ledger.
 As they do, they should compare the cleared check payees to the vendor name in the accounting system.
 Some businesses have hundreds (or even thousands of checks) clearing monthly.
 Therefore, they may not desire to examine every cleared check.

 Alternatively, the business could periodically sample the cleared checks, comparing the cleared checks to the vendor payments in the general ledger.
 The persons creating checks should know that this test work will be performed.
 Doing so creates the camera effect.
 When people know their actions (in this case, the creation of checks) will be examined, they act differently–they are much less likely to steal.

 If you desire a preventive control, require a second-person review of canceled checks.

 Additionally, someone should be reviewing the profit margins of the company, comparing the ratios with prior periods.